-Can render XML documents with associated style sheets without converting them into something else.
+Can render XML documents with associated style sheets.
+IE must convert the documents into HTML before displaying them.

-Newer builds of Mozilla allow one to set documents or images to prefetch in the background after a page is loaded.
+Mozilla allows one to set documents or images to prefetch in the background.
+They are loaded after the document has finished loading so as to not affect performance.
 Usually, this would be used for the next page in a sequence.

 This feature allows content to be fixed to a particular part of the window.
 If the user scrolls the document, the content stays where it is.

 For an example of this, go to the W3C's CSS page, and watch the menu in the upper right corner as you scroll the document.